-It is apparent that the project has become fresher which has caused a shift away from Spartina patens and toward other fresher species during the last four years of higher rainfall conditions.
-This is likely a transitional phase in which cover will rebound in the near future but the FQI will likely remain well below both reference locations as fresher species have a lower FQI value in general.
-However even as these apparent setbacks in percent cover and FQI are real effects in the project area the overall vigor and robustness of the vegetation present in the project area has increased almost annually.
+It is apparent that the project has become fresher which has caused a shift away from Spartina patens and toward other fresher species from 2014-2018.
+This is likely an effect of excessive freshwater flooding and the FQI will likely remain below both reference locations as fresher species have a lower FQI value in general.
+However even as there has been a reduction in percent cover and FQI in the project area, the overall vigor and robustness of the vegetation present in the project area has been maintained.
 This is represented in the Vegetation Volume and Index data (VV and VVI) (Wood et al. 2015) (figure 22).
 Both the project CRMS sites and the reference CRMS sites have similar upward trajectories in the vegetation volume, which is simply a measurement of the amount of vegetation present regardless of species.
 The VVI uses the VV and scales it by marsh type from 0-100 to increase the ease of use of the VV.
-In both the reference locations the VV and index follow the upswing in cover depicting that the increase in cover directly lead to an increase in plant material.
-However in the project area the percent cover was reduced as the VV and VVI increased leading to the conclusion that larger potentially healthier more robust plants replaced the pervious assemblages.
-So as the project area continues to transition to more fresh and intermediate vegetation the cover will increase accordingly and the vegetation volume should continue an upward slope.
+In both of the reference locations, the VV and index follow the upswing in cover depicting that the increase in cover directly leads to an increase in plant material.
+However in the project area the percent cover was reduced as the VV and VVI was maintained leading to the conclusion that larger more robust plants replaced the pervious assemblages.
+So as the project area continues to transition to more fresh and intermediate vegetation the cover may increase accordingly and the vegetation volume should continue an upward slope.
 This is indicative of an increasingly intermediate marsh as they generally possess some of the highest VV values coastwide.
-The project features appear to be stabilizing the salinity regime of the project area; namely the large frequent salinity spikes that are present in the Mermentau River from the

-Catfish point locks to the Gulf of Mexico.
+The project features appear to be stabilizing the salinity regime of the project area; namely the large frequent salinity spikes that are present in the Mermentau River from the Catfish point locks to the Gulf of Mexico.
 As this occurs we expect to see a more diverse and robust vegetation clade compared to the reference locations.